A small New World songbird of the cardinal subfamily

 ENDANGERED SPECIES ON ABACO, BAHAMAS (2): KIRTLAND’S WARBLER

 The rare Kirtland’s warbler (Setophaga kirtlandii) is rightly prized both in its very specific breeding grounds and in its winter migration locations.
 Abaco is fortunate to be one of these, but they are extremely difficult to find, even with local knowledge.
 The latest IUCN Red List assessment of numbers of adult warblers (2018) gives a figure of 4,500 – 5,000.
 The species is categorised as ‘near-threatened’.
 Numbers are gradually increasing, thanks to a major recovery plan and intensive conservation measures in areas where they nest.

 WHERE THEY LIVE

 SPRING & SUMMER Mostly, the KIWA population lives and breeds in very specific areas of Michigan and Ontario, where jack pines are found.
 As numbers have increased, the range has expanded more widely into Wisconsin and Ohio.

 A Kirtland’s Warbler in the jack pines of Michigan (Vince Cavalieri)

-In the fall and winter the population migrates to the Bahamas & TCI, where they tend to choose remote scrub and coppice areas to live until the spring when they return north in April.
+FALL & WINTER the population migrates to the Bahamas & TCI, where they tend to choose remote scrub and coppice areas to live until the spring when they return north in April.
 This range map shows the extremely specialist habitat choices of these migratory birds.

-WHAT DO I LOOK OUT FOR?
+WHAT TO LOOK OUT FOR?